-After we distributed this report to the parties in draft form, MPD advised us that certain groups of officers may attend in-service training programs other than the in-service training programs, identified above, for which MPD provided us test records in response to our document requests.
-MPD, therefore, advised us that our preliminary calculations with respect to attendance rates for in-service training may not have been accurate because the overall number of sworn officers required to attend training programs for which we had been provided records may be lower than the adjusted numbers discussed above.
-Accordingly, we are reserving until next quarter our findings in this area.
+Based on the comparison of the number of officers who sat for the 2004 in-service training examination and the adjusted sworn officer roster, we arrived at preliminary figures for the percentage of officers who had attended mandatory in-service training in 2004.
+These figures were included in the draft Twelfth Quarterly Report circulated to the parties.
+After reviewing last quarter's draft report, MPD advised us that certain groups of officers might attend in-service training programs other than the week-long in-service training program, for which MPD provided us test records in response to our document requests.
+MPD, therefore, advised us that our preliminary calculations with respect to attendance rates for in-service training may not have been accurate because the overall number of sworn officers required to attend training programs for which we had been provided records may be lower than the adjusted numbers we had developed.
+Accordingly, we reserved until this quarter our findings in this area in order to ensure that we have gathered all relevant information related to MPD's in-service training program.9